Kiminaze/docs/docs/free-scripts/kimi_callbacks/index.md

 "kimi_callbacks" is a Lua script for FiveM that allows you to create custom server and client callbacks in an easy manner.
 This script does nothing by itself and needs to be used via exports from other resources.

-I decided to create this script as a base for my other scripts and I felt like the others out there didn't really exactly suit my needs.

 ## Features